luapower/luapower.github.io/building.md

 be used to cross-compile LuaJIT this way because LuaJIT requires SEH for the x86_64 target, and there's no MinGW-w64 32bit binaries for that.

-> NOTE: In MinGW-w64 terminology, host means target and target means host.
+> Note that in MinGW-w64 terminology, host means target and target means host.

-Because of that limitation, this is not a supported host/target combination.
+Because of that limitation, this is not a supported host/target cross-compling combination.

-If you still want to do it, you can download the latest toolchain from [mingwbuilds], add mingw32/bin in your PATH and build using the `*-mingw64-from-win32.sh` scripts.
+If you still want to do it, you can download the [latest toolchain][mingw-w64-win32] from mingwbuilds, add mingw32/bin in your PATH and build using `build-mingw64-from-win32.sh` where available.

-> NOTE: This will build libraries with the SJLJ exception model.
+> NOTE: This will build libraries with the SJLJ exception model, unlike current luapower binaries which use SEH.

 ## Building on Linux for Linux (native)

 You probably have gcc and make installed already.
 If you have GCC 4.7+ that's even better.
 Just run the appropriate build scripts for your architecture (32bit or 64bit).

 ## Building on Windows or OSX for Linux (32bit and 64bit)